 Watch List Updates complement International Crisis Group’s annual Watch List, most recently published in January 2019.
 These early-warning publications identify major conflict situations in which prompt action, driven or supported by the European Union and its member states, would generate stronger prospects for peace.
-The second update to the Watch List 2019 includes entries on Colombia, Ethiopia, Iran and Libya.
+The third update to the Watch List 2019 includes entries on Afghanistan, Nicaragua, Sudan and Yemen.

-CrisisWatch is our global conflict tracker, a tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 70 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.
+CrisisWatch is our global conflict tracker, a tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 80 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.

-MaliCameroonDemocratic Republic of CongoEthiopiaSudanMalawiGuineaGeorgiaNagorno-Karabakh (Azerbaijan)KazakhstanHondurasHaitiIranIraqSaudi ArabiaYemenTunisia
+Burkina FasoDemocratic Republic of CongoMalawiMozambiqueSaudi ArabiaYemenTunisia

 Your investment helps us to meet the growing demand for our work as we confront a terrible trend toward more wars, more civilians killed and more people displaced worldwide.